A White Paper on keV Sterile Neutrino Dark Matter

 Apart from the mass for sterile neutrinos, one should also address the issue of their mixing with active neutrinos.
 In particular astrophysical observations can constrain the mixing of keV neutrinos with active neutrinos.
 In the original version of this model~\cite{Adhikari:2008uc} with the minimal field content, there is no mixing between active and sterile neutrinos.
 In the later work~\cite{Borah:2013waa}, the field content was extended by a new scalar singlet field $\zeta$ with $U(1)_X$ charge $\frac{5}{8}(3n_1+n_4)$, which allows for a tree-level mixing term of $N_R$ and $S_{1R}$ and also for one-loop mixing between active and sterile neutrinos, see the third diagram shown in fig.~\ref{sterile1}.

 In the original model~\cite{Adhikari:2008uc}, the singlet fermion $S_{2R}$, which was taken to be the light sterile neutrino in~\cite{Borah:2013waa}, is $\mathbb{Z}_2$-odd.
-The one-loop mass of this sterile neutrino can be adjusted at eV or keV scale.
+The one-loop mass of this sterile neutrino can be adjusted at eV or keV scale, with a mixing that vanishes at leading order.
 However, allowing for mixing between the $\mathbb{Z}_2$-odd singlet fermion $S_{2R}$ with the $\mathbb{Z}_2$-even active neutrinos breaks the $\mathbb{Z}_2$ symmetry, making the sterile neutrino unstable.
 This motivates $S_{2R}$ as decaying keV sterile neutrino DM.

 Finally, let us remark that further modifications of the model can lead to even richer phenomenology, such as multi-component DM with a mixed WDM/CDM setting~\cite{Adhikari:2014nea}.